AdamWilsonLabEDU/GEO511_2020/Syllabus.md

     b.
 Work on class tasks and DataCamp assignments
     c.
 Submit questions for class discussion on Slack
 4. **Class Time Thursday**
     a.
-Review questions from reading and daily class tasks
+Updates & Questions from reading and daily class tasks [~10 minutes]
     b.
-Student Resource Presentation
+Student Resource Presentation(s) [20 minutes]
     c.
-Share Case Study with class
+Case Study Presentation [30 minutes]
+        * One group selected to share solution
+        * Other groups share other approaches / solutions
+        * General discussion about methods
     d.
-Topic and Case Study Introduction
+Case Study Introduction (for following week) [20 minutes]
 5. **Rinse and Repeat**